swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 > \[1\]: In a scenario where the user first logs in to a service, and later performs a signature, care should be taken to the user experience versus security.
 The user will probably think is disturbing to have to scan a QR code for every signature he or she makes within the logged in session.
 If the service can protect against the remote fraudster threat by using QR code for login, and if the `<psc:PrincipalSelection>` extension preventing personal identity number prompting is used for subsequent signatures, we probably have found the safest and most user friendly process.

 > This could be accomplished by declaring the QR code entity category for the Service Provider responsible of user login, not to declare it for the service's Signature Service.
 Instead the Signature Service makes sure to always include the `<psc:PrincipalSelection>` extension in authentication requests sent.
+>
+> Note: An Identity Provider processing a request from a signature service can derive the QR versus prompting for personal identity number setting for the corresponding "login service" if the `RequesterID` element is present in the authentication request.
+This element holds the entityID for the login service that initiated the signature operation.

 <a name="cancelling-an-operation"></a>